adammitha/adammitha/README.md

 # About me
-Welcome to my site!
+Welcome to my profile!
 Thanks for checking it out.
 I’m a a software developer and student in the Bachelor of Computer Science program at UBC.
 Prior to starting at UBC, I studied medicine at Queen’s before switching tracks to become a software developer.

 When I’m not at school, I work at a Vancouver-area startup called Bears Blooms, predominantly on backend API development.
 If you or someone you know in the Vancouver or Victoria area wants some flowers, check us out!